an0mal1a/DarkSpecter/README.md

 # News

+## Better Windows Shell

+- A wonderfull PowerShell shell.

+## Keylogger

+- A new keylogger has been added on Windows.

 ### Code optimization

-The code has been optmized, some functions like download/upload has been fixed to download data/binary.
+- The code has been optmized, some functions like download/upload has been fixed to download data/binary.

 ### Functions to record video & audio.